skeeto/skeeto.github.com/_posts/2018-07-31-Prospecting-for-Hash-Functions.markdown

 }
 ```

-Again, these follows the same construction as before.
+Again, these follow the same construction as before.
 There really is
-something special about it, and lots of other people have noticed,
+something special about it, and many other people have noticed, too.
-too.

 Both functions have about the same bias.
 (Remember, I can only estimate
 the bias for 64-bit hash functions.)
 The prospector has found lots of